lchski/lucascherkewski.com/_drafts/2017-12-09-cds-show-and-tell.md

 Throughout the event, I felt constantly that the library is a good metaphor for CDS.

 They’re a group of highly-skilled individuals who collaborate with external clients, providing advice and laying the way with service prototypes before handing them off for others to continue.
-Their constant experimentation with new approaches—and the desire to share their successes and failures in ways that others can study—echoes the library-as-laboratory approach.(It helps that I love both libraries and what CDS is up to...)
+Their constant experimentation with new approaches—and the desire to share their successes and failures in ways that others can study—echoes the library-as-laboratory approach.
+(It helps that I love both libraries and what CDS is up to…)

 If I could provide some humble advice, it’d be on the subject of open blogging.
-There have been some good first steps, but at times it’s felt a bit like the thing that’s always just around the corner.
-To be fair, it’s still early on, but early on is when a lot of decisions are being made, decisions that are worth documenting.
+There have been some good first steps on [the CDS blog](https://digital.canada.ca/blog/), but at times it’s felt a bit like the thing that’s always just around the corner.
+To be fair, it’s still early on, but early on is when a lot of decisions are made, decisions that are worth documenting.
 Even if they get reevaluated a year down the line, recording them now can make that reevaluation a more useful public lesson.

 That said, I was assured that more open blogging is coming, and I believe it.
 One of the concerns I heard was regarding the length of blog posts: one way to address that could be to include a point-form summary of lessons or takeaways at the start of each post.
 This way, the long body of the post would serve to detail each takeaway, and it’d be even easier to share each post as a resource.
+(I tried doing this with this very post!
+It may not be perfect, but it could be a first step.)

 There’s quite a bit I’d like to read or hear more about.
 To that end (and if this isn’t too presumptuous), here are some ideas for open blogging: